deanrumsby/chip8/README.md

 # chip8
-A chip8 emulator written in TypeScript
+A chip8 interpreter written in TypeScript

+Learning objectives:
+- To use TypeScript in a project
+- To learn more about computer science